 A SIPOC diagram provides a high-level view of a process by documenting its suppliers, inputs, process, outputs, and customers.
-It visualizes how participants in a process receive materials or data from each other, and is often used to improve or understand processes associated with customer experience.
+It visualizes how everyone in the process receives materials or data from each other, and is often used to improve or understand processes that impact customer experience.

 SIPOC diagrams aren’t meant to provide too much detail—rather, they give stakeholders a high-level process map to help them make decisions and brainstorm improvement ideas.
 In that way, SIPOC diagrams are just one tool for business process management (BPM).
-BPM involves investigating processes, planning how to improve them, and implementing those improvements.
+BPM is a tool for the continuous improvement of business processes.
+It involves investigating processes, planning how to improve them, and implementing those improvements with strategic initiatives.

 The acronym SIPOC stands for these five components:

 Inputs: The resources you need for the process to function

 Customers: The people who receive outputs or benefit from the process

 Workflow diagrams provide a graphic map of a business process or project.
 A SIPOC diagram is a type of workflow diagram that focuses on who creates and receives materials or data throughout a business process.